kkinnear/zprint/README.md

 ### Acknowledgements

-At the core of `zprint` is the `rewrite-clj` library by Yannick Scherer, which will parse Clojure source into a zipper.
+At the core of `zprint` is the `rewrite-clj` library originally created by Yannick Scherer, ported to Clojurescript by Magnus Rundberget, and recently merged into a single, supported, documented, and updated library by Lee Read.
 This is a great library!
 I would not have attempted `zprint` if `rewrite-clj` didn't exist to build upon.
-The Clojurescript port relies on Magnus Rundberget's port of `rewrite-clj` to Clojurescript, `rewrite-cljs`.
-It too worked with no issues when porting to Clojurescript!

 ## License